 It’s that time of year again to make Santa’s cookies.
-It’s day 18 of the 25 days of baking and I’m asking, “Which cookies are Santa’s favorite?”
+So you may wonder, “Which cookies are Santa’s favorite?”
 Christmas sugar cookies of course.
 Santa loves seeing all the creativity and love put into decorating his cookies, just ask Buddy the Elf!

 - Make the dough: Whisk the dry ingredients in one bowl and set aside.
 Beat the butter and sugar using a stand mixer or hand mixer.
 Add the egg and vanilla, and mix to combine.
 Slowly add in the dry ingredients and mix to combine.

 - Roll the dough: Flour your work surface and rolling pin.
 Roll the cookie dough out to 1/4-inch thick.
 Use desired cookie cutters to cut dough

 - Bake the cookies: Place cut out sugar cookies on parchment-lined cookie sheet and bake at 400 F for 8 minutes.
 Let cookies cool on pan for 5 minutes, then transfer cookies to wire rack to cool completely.

 Make sure the dough thickness is even so the cookies bake at the same rate.
 Roll cookie dough out to 1/4 inch thick.
 This rolling pin guarantees even thickness.
 Use cookie cutters that are about the same size.
 Again, this way the cookies bake at the same rate.
 Dip the cookie cutters in flour before cutting the dough.
 This will prevent the dough from getting stuck to the cutter.